Sensory Processing Disorder

 Experts recommend that children who show signs of a sensory problem be checked for other conditions, such as autism spectrum disorder or an anxiety disorder.
 A doctor who has special training to care for children with development and behaviour concerns or a mental health professional can check for these conditions.
 Your child may also see an occupational therapist (OT).
 The OT will observe how your child stands and balances, his or her coordination, eye movements, and how your child responds to stimulation.

-Therapy might include applying deep touch pressure to a child's skin with the goal of allowing him or her to become more used to and process being touched.
-Also, play such as tug-of-war or with heavy objects, such as a medicine ball, can help increase a child's awareness of her or his own body in space and how it relates to other people.
+Therapy might include applying deep touch pressure to a child's skin with the goal of allowing the child to become more used to and process being touched.
+Also, play such as tug-of-war or with heavy objects, such as a medicine ball, can help increase a child's awareness of their own body in space and how it relates to other people.

 Although it has not been widely studied, many therapists have found that sensory integration therapy improves problem behaviours.